What is geothermal energy?

 Geothermal Power Plants

 Geothermal power plants use hydrothermal resources that have both water (hydro) and heat (thermal).
 Geothermal power plants require high-temperature (300°F to 700°F) hydrothermal resources that come from either dry steam wells or from hot water wells.
 People use these resources by drilling wells into the earth and then piping steam or hot water to the surface.
-The hot water or steam is used to operate a turbine that generates electricity.
-Some geothermal wells may be as deep as two miles.
+The hot water or steam powers a turbine that generates electricity.
+Some geothermal wells are up to two miles deep.

 Types of geothermal power plants